 Vehicles of all types are accepted including cars, trucks, motorcycles, RVs, snowmobiles, jet skis, tractors and more.
 Really, almost anything with a motor– in almost any condition.
 The Red Cross even accepts vehicles that don’t work.

-“The vehicle is hauled away at no cost to the donor and then sold by the IAA’s Donation Division with the proceeds going to the Red Cross, where an average of 91 cents of every dollar the Red Cross spends is invested in humanitarian services and programs,” said LaKeva Lucas, Vehicle Donation Program, Operations Manager.
+“The vehicle is hauled away at no cost to the donor and then sold by the IAA’s Donation Division with the proceeds going to the Red Cross, where an average of 90 cents of every dollar the Red Cross spends is invested in delivering care and comfort to those in need,” said LaKeva Lucas, Vehicle Donation Program, Operations Manager.
 “People may think their old vehicle is worthless but the donation could be priceless to someone in need of Red Cross services.”

 That’s some good karma, indeed.